Skip to content

 import { WebSocketRouter, type ValidatorAdapter } from "@ws-kit/core";

-// Example: Custom validator adapter
+// Example: Custom validator adapter for your validation library

 class CustomValidatorAdapter implements ValidatorAdapter {